Incorporating particle flexibility in a density functional description of nematics and cholesterics

 \subsection{The Fynewever-Yethiraj (FY) approach}

-A somewhat orthogonal treatment was thus subsequently described by Fynewever and Yethiraj\cite{Fyne98}, who conversely suggested to account for the effects of flexibility directly through the excess free energy contribution $\mathscr{F}_{\rm exc}$, while retaining the Onsager expression for $\mathscr{F}_{\rm id}$ (Eq.~\eqref{eq:ideal}).
-In this context, the virial-type integral underlying Eq.~\eqref{eq:excess} is instead averaged over a representative ensemble $\Omega$ of particle conformations as generated by preliminary molecular simulations, while the orientational entropy is simply determined by the chain-averaged ODF $\psi(\mathbf{u}\cdot \mathbf{n})$ describing the molecular ordering of the polymer long axes $\mathbf{u}$, as depicted in Fig.~\ref{fig1}.
-The corresponding excess free energy for arbitrary flexible particles may then be written under the form
+A somewhat orthogonal treatment was proposed by Fynewever and Yethiraj\cite{Fyne98}, who conversely suggested to account for the effects of flexibility directly through the excess free energy contribution $\mathscr{F}_{\rm exc}$, while retaining the Onsager expression for $\mathscr{F}_{\rm id}$ (Eq.~\eqref{eq:ideal}).
+In this context, the virial integral Eq.~\eqref{eq:excess} is instead averaged over a representative ensemble $\Omega$ of particle conformations as generated by molecular simulations, while the orientational entropy is simply determined by the chain-averaged ODF $\psi(\mathbf{u}\cdot \mathbf{n})$ describing the molecular ordering of the polymer long axes $\mathbf{u}$, as depicted in Fig.~\ref{fig1}.
+The corresponding excess free energy for arbitrary flexible particles may then be written in the form

 where $\big\langle E(\theta_1,\theta_2) \big\rangle_\Omega$ denotes the ensemble average of the generalised excluded volume Eq.~\eqref{eq:exc} over $\Omega$, as discussed in the next paragraphs.
 Note that following Ref.~\onlinecite{Fyne98}, we have introduced in Eq.~\eqref{eq:exc_ave} the Parsons-Lee (PL) prefactor\cite{Pars79,Lee87},